tomcritchlow/tomcritchlow.github.io/_stories/space.md

 pages:
  - page-number: 1
    layout: thirds
-   middle: <h2>I recently read an amazing article in Places Journal</h2>
+   middle: <h2>I recently read an amazing article in Places Journal called The Shape of Space</h2>
    background: /images/placesjournal.png
  - layout: thirds
    middle: You should totally read it...